Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 Research has shown some benefits for the use of probiotics for infectious diarrhea, antibiotic-associated diarrhea, intestinal transit, abdominal pain and bloating, ulcerative colitis, Helicobacter pylori infection, non-alcoholic fatty liver disease (NAFLD) in English) and necrotizing enterocolitis.

-The other way that probiotics help is the impact they have on our immune systems.
+The other way that probiotics help is their impact on our immune systems.
 Some believe that this role is the most important.
 Our immune system is our protection against germs.

-When it doesn’t work properly, we can suffer from allergic reactions, autoimmune disorders (for example, ulcerative colitis, Crohn’s disease, and rheumatoid arthritis), and infections (for example, infectious diarrhea, H. pylori, skin infections, and vaginal infections).
+When it doesn’t work properly, we can suffer from allergic reactions, autoimmune disorders (for example, ulcerative colitis, Crohn’s disease, and rheumatoid arthritis), and infections (infectious diarrhea, H. pylori, skin infections, and vaginal infections).

 By maintaining the correct balance from birth, the hope would be to prevent these ailments.
 Our immune system can benefit any time balance is restored, so it is never too late.